 "Saying "Hey, I like Kim" isn't as inspiring to people as us getting married.
 And anyone that's in a relationship knows that in order to get to the point to get married and then to be married and to then carry on, it needs that work put into it.
 Right now, people look at it and it's like, "Wow, that's inspiring."
 Meaning that love is infectious.
 You know, God is infectious—God flowing through us and us being little-baby creators and shit.
 But His energy and His love and what He wants us to have as people and the way He wants us to love each other, that is infectious.
 Like they said in Step Brothers: Never lose your dinosaur.
 This is the ultimate example of a person never losing his dinosaur.
 Meaning that even as I grew in cultural awareness and respect and was put higher in the class system in some way for being this musician, I never lost my dinosaur."
 GQ interviews Kanye West. [more inside]

 50 Cent says: Make a vision board.
 Do it tonight, when you get home.
 Open your laptop.
 Create a new folder.
 Think about the things you want for your future.
 "I want you to Google pictures and put everything you want in this folder," 50 Cent says.
 "Everything.
 All right?"
-50 Cent Is My Life Coach
+50 Cent Is My Life Coach.

-GQ, otherwise known as the Girls' Quartet, absolutely RIPS IT UP in a barbershop medley of Something Good and Happy Together
+GQ, otherwise known as the Girls' Quartet, absolutely RIPS IT UP in a barbershop medley of Something Good and Happy Together.

 You named me...
 WHAT?
+Nine baby-naming rules.